surbhidhiman/surbhidhiman.github.io/index.md

 author_profile: true
 ---

-Computational scientist with training in astrophysics and applied mathematics, and professional experience building machine learning, optimization, and data-driven systems.

-My work sits at the intersection of physical modeling, numerical methods, and machine learning, with an emphasis on translating physical intuition and mathematical formulations into robust computational implementations.
+I am a computational scientist trained in astrophysics and applied mathematics, working at the intersection of physical modeling, numerical methods, and machine learning.

 ### Focus Areas
 - Scientific and machine-learning-based modeling of physical systems